prateek-joonix/CloudGauge/README.md

      * `LOCATION`: The region you selected (e.g., `asia-south1`)
 10. Click **Create**.
 The service will start building and deploying.

-**Note:** The application logs might show errors at this stage.
-This is normal because the `WORKER_URL` is missing.

 ---

-### **Step 3: Grant Invocation Permissions**
+### **Step 3: Grant Required IAM Roles**

-The service needs permission to invoke itself, which is a common pattern when using Cloud Tasks to trigger background work.

-1. Once the service is created, find its URL on the Cloud Run details page.
+To function correctly, the service account needs two key permissions granted directly on the Cloud Run service itself.
+This ensures all permissions are tightly scoped and follow security best practices.

+**Cloud Run Invoker (roles/run.invoker)**: This role is required to allow the Cloud Tasks service to securely trigger your CloudGauge service to start a scan.
+This permission is granted specifically on the new Cloud Run service you just deployed.

+**Cloud Run Viewer (roles/run.viewer)**: This role allows the service to automatically discover its own public URL when it starts up.
+This feature enables a single-step deployment, removing the need to manually update the service with its own URL.
+This permission is granted at the service level.

+By granting both roles at the **service level**, you ensure the service account only has the minimum permissions required on the specific resource it needs to access.

-2. Open the **Cloud Shell** or your local terminal with `gcloud` configured.
-3. Run the following command, replacing the placeholders with your actual service name, service account email, and region.
+Open the **Cloud Shell** or your local terminal with `gCloud` installed and run the following commands, replacing the placeholders with your values.

 ```
 # Store your service account email in a variable for convenience
 SA_EMAIL="cloudgauge-sa@your-project-id.iam.gserviceaccount.com"

-# Grant the invoker role
+SERVICE_NAME="your-chosen-service-name"
+export REGION="asia-south1" # Or your chosen region

+# Grants permission to be invoked by Cloud Tasks
+gcloud run services add-iam-policy-binding ${SERVICE_NAME} --member="serviceAccount:${SA_EMAIL}" --role="roles/run.invoker" --region=${REGION}

+# Grants permission to view its own service details to find its URL
-gcloud run services add-iam-policy-binding cloudgauge-service \
+gcloud run services add-iam-policy-binding ${SERVICE_NAME} --member="serviceAccount:${SA_EMAIL}" --role="roles/run.viewer" --region=${REGION}
-  --member="serviceAccount:${SA_EMAIL}" \
-  --role="roles/run.invoker"
-  --region=asia-south1

 ```
----

-### **Step 4: Update the Service with the Final URL (Second Deployment)**

-Finally, deploy a new revision with the missing environment variable.

-1. Go back to your service's page in the Cloud Run console.
-2. Copy the **URL** shown at the top of the page.
-It will look something like `https://cloudgauge-service-xxxxxxxxxx-as.a.run.app`.
-3. Click **Edit & Deploy New Revision**.
-4. Navigate to the **Variables & Secrets** tab again.
-5. Click **Add Variable** and add the final required variable:
-   * `WORKER_URL`: Paste the URL you just copied.
-6. Click **Deploy**.

-After this second deployment finishes, your CloudGauge service will be fully configured and operational\!
+With these permissions set, your CloudGauge instance is fully deployed and ready to use.
+You can now proceed to the application's URL to start your first scan.

 ---